Xinuos: Xinuos

 In June 2013, the company changed its name to Xinuos.
 The SCO Group lawsuit against IBM was again alive in the courts, but Xinuos reiterated that it was not involved: "Since the sale of assets was completed [in 2011], we have had no further dealings with The SCO Group and have no knowledge regarding any legal action nor do we have any interest whatsoever in such proceedings."

 Instead, Snyder emphasized that, "The negativity directed as SCO was directed at management not at the products themselves.
 It's an overstatement to say the products were beloved, but not by much."

 Besides San Mateo, the company had additional facilities in Berkeley, California, Florham Park, New Jersey, Bad Homburg, Germany, and Tokyo, Japan.

 The initially-talked-about investments in the existing SCO products did not materialize, as by 2013 the company decided that they had been neglected too long and the cost of upgrading was too high.
 Instead, Snyder said, "it made more sense to adopt a modern and existing OS and transition to that."

 Accordingly, in June 2015, Xinuos announced OpenServer 10, which is based on the FreeBSD operating system.
 It then had its general availability release as OpenServer 10 in January 2016.

 The FreeBSD base gave a 64-bit operating system with modern capabilities, and Xinuos adopted the open source model of the license being free and the company trying to make money from superior offerings in technical support, product maintenance, and professional services.
-However, as of March 2023, this product no longer appears on the Xinuos website, and presumably is no longer sold.